wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

     ```
     > **Note:** A unique ComponentId is necessary for each component in the system.
 This example uses the ComponentId Modbus1 since it is the first Modbus TCP EDS adapter.

-2. Save the JSON in a file named _AddComponent.json_.
+2. Save the JSON file with the name _AddComponent.json_.
 3. From the same directory where the file exists, run the following curl script:

     ```bash